Poocha & Co | Groodles

 Breeding since

-I’ve been around breeding for as long as I can remember, as my dad bred Bull Terriers my whole life.
-We brought our breeding dogs into our family in 2022, beginning the process of learning, raising, and preparing them to be ready for breeding at the appropriate age.
-Over the past three years, we’ve been committed to learning and absorbing as much knowledge as possible, so we can thrive in our breeding practices and provide the best care for our dogs and their future families.
-While I’ve always had a passion for dogs, this journey has been a deeply rewarding experience, and I’m excited to continue growing and improving.
+I’ve been around dog breeding for as long as I can remember, having grown up with my dad who bred Bull Terriers throughout my childhood.
+In 2022, we welcomed our own breeding dogs into our family, beginning the careful process of learning, raising, and preparing them for breeding at the appropriate age.
+Since then, we’ve been deeply committed to expanding our knowledge and refining our practices, continuously learning so we can breed responsibly and provide the highest standard of care for our dogs and the families they join.
+While I’ve always had a strong passion for dogs, this journey has been incredibly rewarding, and I’m excited to continue growing, learning, and improving as a breeder.

 Applying for a puppy